 The museum is pleasantly spacious and uncluttered, with the 4,500 displayed artifacts spread out between 25 individual halls.
 Visitors can expect to see incredible collections of plaster, metal, glass, crystal, and textile artifacts, most of which are very rare.

 The museum is also home to a rare and truly remarkable collection of Islamic woodwork, and an extremely rare collection of manuscripts of the Qur’an, complete with strikingly beautiful calligraphy which was done using silver ink.
 In short, there really is just so much to see at the Museum of Islamic Art in Egypt’s capital city.
+Because all of our Egypt tour packages are customizable, a visit to the museum can be added to any one of our itineraries.

 A Brief History of Cairo Museum of Islamic Art